Libor: Scope

 In the United States in 2008, around sixty percent of prime adjustable-rate mortgages and nearly all subprime mortgages were indexed to the US dollar Libor.
 In 2012, around 45 percent of prime adjustable rate mortgages and more than 80 percent of subprime mortgages were indexed to the Libor.
 American municipalities also borrowed around 75 percent of their money through financial products that were linked to the Libor.
-In the UK, the three-month British pound Libor is used for some mortgages—especially for those with adverse credit history.
-The Swiss franc Libor is also used by the Swiss National Bank as their reference rate for monetary policy.
+In the UK, the three-month British pound Libor was used for some mortgages—especially for those with adverse credit history.
+The Swiss franc Libor was also used by the Swiss National Bank as their reference rate for monetary policy.

-The usual reference rate for euro denominated interest rate products, however, is the Euribor compiled by the European Banking Federation from a larger bank panel.
-A euro Libor does exist, but mainly, for continuity purposes in swap contracts dating back to pre-EMU times.
-The Libor is an estimate and is not intended in the binding contracts of a company.
-It is, however, specifically mentioned as a reference rate in the market standard International Swaps and Derivatives Association documentation, which are used by parties wishing to transact in over-the-counter interest rate derivatives.
+The usual reference rate for euro-denominated interest rate products is the Euribor, compiled by the European Banking Federation from a larger bank panel.
+A euro Libor did exist, but mainly for continuity purposes in swap contracts dating back to pre-EMU times.
+The Libor was an estimate, not intended for the binding contracts of a company.
+It was, however, specifically mentioned as a reference rate in the market standard International Swaps and Derivatives Association documentation, which were used by parties wishing to transact in over-the-counter interest rate derivatives.